 I have the good fortune to be friends with a very good artist, George Sfougaras.

-Some time last year (2015) George began experimenting with the addition of small cubes to paintings, and the visual effects they could produce.
+Some time in 2015, George began experimenting with the addition of small cubes to paintings, and the visual effects they could produce.
 We were talking about them one day, about how some form of moving lights could make for interesting effects, and that was the beginning of what has become quite a project.